 - Serializing with JMS is expensive.

-We also discovered that all the extraneous information injected in menus by the API monolith were only required by My Deliveries.
+We also discovered that all the extraneous information injected in menus by the API monolith was only required by My Deliveries.
 The migration to the menu service brought tremendous performance boots throughout the system.